RichShillingtonMSFT/Azure-Stack-Hub-Operator-Labs-ADFS/02-ADFS/01 - Setup ADFS-Active Directory Identity Prerequisite Accounts/Setup ADFS-Active Directory Identity Prerequisite Accounts.md

 ## Prepare ADFS Certificate Template

 ADFS will require SSL Certificates for deployment and communication.
 These certificates can be requested from any trusted Certificate Authority, or you can use your own internal Certificate Authority.
+You will need to connect to ADCS-01 (10.100.100.11) using RDP to perform this task.

 1. In Administrative Tools, open Certificate Authority.